Tritlo/OperatingSystems2013/P8/code/README.md

 Compile with make

-To test:`
+To test:

-Start server by using
+Start server by using:
 make testerver

 Then send request to server by using: